-Historically, there is nothing to prevent North Staffordshire’s Industrial Landscape, which includes The Potteries, Newcastle-under-Lyme and all the towns on the former North Staffordshire Coalfield, from becoming a World Heritage Site.
+Betty Cooper’s comprehensive researches into North Staffordshire’s socio-economic history and architectural heritage prove there is no “historical reason” to stop North Staffordshire’s Industrial Landscape, an area that includes The Potteries, Newcastle-under-Lyme and all the towns on the former North Staffordshire Coalfield, from becoming a World Heritage Site.

 During the 18th century, North Staffordshire was at the cutting edge of world economic development.
 Economic historians have forgotten the role pottery manufacturers, like Wedgwood, Adams, Minton and Spode, played in transforming a collection of small towns and villages into an industrial area of international importance.
 James Brindley’s Trent and Mersey Canal “kick-started” the Industrial Revolution that made Britain the workshop of the world.
 The Harecastle Tunnel complex between Kidsgrove and Chatterley is one of the world’s greatest civil engineering feats, surpassing the Pontcysylite Aqueduct on the Llangollen Canal which is a World Heritage Site.